 Streaming services have mined all kinds of books in their quest for the ultimate prestige drama, and the latest looks set to be Vanity Fair, the satirical novel by William Makepeace Thackeray about English society during the Napoleonic Wars.

-Variety reports that Amazon are teaming up with the U.K.’s ITV to turn the 1848 epic into a lavish seven-part drama.
+Variety reports that Amazon is teaming up with the U.K.’s ITV to turn the 1848 epic into a lavish seven-part drama.